SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 <br />

 A few days before I graduated from my high school, I had a talk with the club president and asked why things went so wrong.
-He said it’s because they didn’t have enough time like I did.
-I didn’t like the response, but it did explain a lot of things.
+He said it's because they didn't have enough time like I did.
+I didn't like the response, but it did explain a lot of things.
 The year when I was in charge was an exception rather than a norm.
 In my year, we could get things done not because I could effectively motivate and train the club members to do the job.
-It’s just because I could always do it all alone when things got messed up.
+It's just because I could always do it all alone when things got messed up.
 This pattern was nowhere close to the adjective sustainable, and the price was that I messed up almost all the other jobs related to club management, including training new members.

 Six months later when I came back from Cornell to visit my high school again, I heard that the new leadership threw away my independent stance and just implemented whatever features the student union asked them to implement, in my opinion, like an outsourcing company.
-I didn’t know what’s happening right now, but whether they had fame or not, it was no longer the same club.
+I didn't know what's happening right now, but whether they had fame or not, it was no longer the same club.

 I once thought I may continue to contribute to the codebase after my graduation.
 I never did.
 Not even the README.
 In the summer, a year after my graduation, I was designing my own programming language.
-You can say it’s some kind of PTSD.
+You can say it's some kind of PTSD.
 I completely stopped caring about usage statistics.
 Now I only care about the difficulty of the project.
-That’s how first-class functions, basic type inference and generics got soundly added to my programming language even if I had never taken any formal PL class.
+That's how first-class functions, basic type inference and generics got soundly added to my programming language even if I had never taken any formal PL class.